ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

    pip install ansys-<product/tool>-<library> --index-url $INDEX_URL --no-dependencies

 .. note::
-   An additional read-only PAT is available for individual users who only need to download the package.
-   It can be stored as an environment variable and be used just as described in the code sample above.
+   A read-only PAT is available for users who need only to download the package.
+It can be stored as an environment variable and be used as described in the code sample above.
-   Please email the PyAnsys Core team at pyansys.core@ansys.com to get access to this PAT.
+   To get access to this PAT, email the PyAnsys Core team at `pyansys.core@ansys.com <pyansys.core@ansys.com>`.

 .. warning::
    Take care to always use the ``--index-url`` switch rather than the ``--extra-index-url`` switch.
-As noted in the `pip Documentation`_, the ``--index-url`` switch changes the Python Package Index, and forces ``pip`` to only use packages from that package index.
+As noted in `pip Documentation`_, the ``--index-url`` switch changes the Python Package Index, which forces ``pip`` to use only packages from that package index.

-   Our package index uses PyPI upstream, and therefore other users cannot inject packages from PyPI that would supersede our packages, even if they are of a higher version.
+   Our package index uses PyPI upstream.
+Therefore other users cannot inject packages from PyPI that would supersede our packages, even if they are of a higher version.

-   This is not the case if you use ``--extra-index-url``, which adds rather than replaces the default package index.
-For security do not use ``--extra-index-url``.
+   This is not the case if you use ``--extra-index-url``, which adds to rather than replaces the default package index.
+For security, do not use ``--extra-index-url``.